 - 6. Committee Procedures - a.
 A majority vote of those Committee members present is necessary for a "do pass" recommendation, and in the case of the Platform Committee, a majority must approve each specific plank separately. - b.
 Four or more members of the Platform Committee may join together to issue a minority report regarding any plank reported to the floor of the Convention.
-Two or more members of the Bylaws and Rules c.
-A majority of the membership of each committee shall constitute a quorum.

-Committee or of the Credentials Committee may join together to issue a minority report regarding their business.
+Two or more members of the Bylaws and Rules Committee or of the Credentials Committee may join together to issue a minority report regarding their business.